 “There is a difference between a fighter and a martial artist.
 A fighter is training for a purpose: He has a fight.
 I’m a martial artist.
 I don’t train for a fight.
 I train for myself.
 I’m training all the time.
 My goal is perfection.
 But I will never reach perfection.”

 After reading this, some of you may be wondering if you are a fighter or a martial artist.
 I’m not saying you should be one or the other, but there should be a distinction made between a “fighter” and a “martial artist”.
-Hopefully it has made you ask the question “what kind of fighter do I want to be?”, rather than just undergoing a routine to get ready for your next fight.
+Hopefully, it has made you ask the question “what kind of fighter do I want to be?”, rather than just undergoing a routine to get ready for your next fight.
 It is stressed in business how important a business plan or goal is, so why would it be any different for fighting?
-Creating more of an objective then simply “winning” will focus your training, and help you to become exactly what type of fighter/martial artist that you want to be!
+Creating more of an objective than simply “winning” will focus your training, and help you to become exactly what type of fighter/martial artist that you want to be!

 Ben Johnston – Fighter & TFC head trainer